Content Distribution Strategy: A Guide for Tech Companies

 Company social accounts

 LinkedIn is the primary channel for B2B tech content distribution.
 But posting a link once and moving on captures a fraction of the potential.
-Repurpose each piece into multiple native posts—pull a compelling data point for one post, a key framework for another, and a contrarian take for a third.
-Stagger these across days and weeks.
+Repurpose each piece into multiple native posts, a compelling data point for one, a key framework for another, a contrarian take for a third, staggered across days and weeks.
+Employee advocacy multiplies reach further, since personal accounts consistently outperform company pages.

 Earned distribution is where others amplify your content for you.
 It's the hardest channel to manufacture but carries the highest credibility because it represents genuine endorsement.